 Contemporary Issues in Minority Cultures

 An introduction to ethnic minority groups in the United States today emphasizing the historical antecedents of contemporary issues with particular attention to the problems of ethnic groups and educational institutions.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
 Prerequisite: junior standing.
 Offered Occasionally.

 ERS/HIS 411 Cr.3

 This course will explore the interrelationships between race, class, and gender among blacks in the twentieth century American city.
 Throughout the semester we will interrogate the confluence and the divergence of the myths and the realities of the black urban political, social, and cultural experience in the United States.
 The course begins in the American South in 1900, where the majority of blacks continued to live, and follows the migration of over two million African Americans to the northern and western United States in the years between World War I and World War II.
 The course continues with the black community-building process and the black urban struggle for political, economic, and cultural self-determination.
 While blacks in the South played an enormous role in the Civil Rights Movement, this course will include focus on the Civil Rights and Black Power Movement in the Urban North and West, and conclude with examinations of the rise of the so-called second ghettos.
 Prerequisite: ERS 100.
 (Cross-listed with ERS/HIS; may only earn credit in one department.)
 Offered Fall.